mattheweast/mattheweast/README.md

 I’m a Software Engineering Apprentice at Apple, currently working in the Data Team after previously being part of the Quality Assurance & Software Testing Team.
 My experience spans testing, automation, cloud technologies, and data workflows, but I’m always looking to expand my skill set beyond just what I’ve worked on.

 While my GitHub is mostly empty right now due to work restrictions, that’s about to change—I’ll be posting more personal projects as I explore new technologies, build cool things, and experiment with ideas outside of work.
-I’m interested in software development, cloud computing, DevOps, and AI/ML, and I love learning about new tools and best practices to improve efficiency and scalability in engineering.

 ⚡ Tech Stack
 <p align="left">